conlethmackle/old_order_book/README.md

 # old_order_book - Just something I wrote a while back as an example of processing order book data.
 Was a nice example from a Company that was bought over.
-This example is not so smart and I aim to write a much fast one soom
+This example is not so smart and I aim to write a much faster one soon